 Then we climbed through the bushes and found the sea.
 Daddy took a photo of Grandad and Izzy.

 When we came back, Mummy threw away my juice and I got upset.
 This made Daddy very grumpy again.
 I don’t know why.
 I just wanted my juice.

 We went back to the car and drove a bit more.
 Izzy fell asleep really quickly.
 She’s only little, so she sleeps a lot during the day.
 She can’t help it.

 Izzy was asleep, so me, Daddy and Mummy put on our swimming things and went for a plodge in the sea.
 It was much warmer than the sea at Nonny’s house.
 It was sunnier than Nonny’s as well.

 We filled Daddy’s hat with seashells we found on the beach.
 While Izzy was asleep, the sea went much further away than when we arrived.
 It was 46 of Daddy’s steps further out.

 When Izzy woke up she put her swimming costume on but she didn’t want to go in the water.
 She just stuck to Mummy.

 Later we left the beach and we found a big yellow banana boat near the car.
 Look, I sat on it.

-Then we drove a bit closer to home where we stopped for an ice cream.
+Then we drove a bit closer to home, where we stopped for ice cream.
 We didn’t find the one I wanted so I said I would have a red one instead.
 When Daddy said we’d go to another shop I cried again and Daddy got really grumpy this time.
 He carried me out of the shop and along the street.
 I don’t know why, because we didn’t find another shop and I ended up having a red one from the first shop.
 Silly Daddy.
 We also got some bread so we can have pain au chocolat for breakfast again tomorrow.

 Daddy took some photos of the bridge and then we drove home.